 lowres.
 If you do not do this, your Dynmap can take up a LOT of storage, which will make your server not able to run properly.
 To set your Dynmap to

 deftemplatesuffix: lowres.
 Your Dynmap will now be using lowres to save on disk usage.

-Step 8: Next, you will need an additional port to run the Dynmap webserver on.
+Step 8: Next, you must add an additional port to run the Dynmap webserver on.
 In this article, you can see how to allocate an additional port for your server to use.
 For this example, we will be using port

 Step 9: When you have received your additional port, navigate to the line

 318 of the